pybites/challenges/02/README.md

 * Last time we provided unittests and a guiding template.
 We received feedback that this was a bit too stringent.
 Therefore we provide two templates this time: game-help.py and game-nohelp.py

-* We do load in the necessary data structures to focus on the game:
+* We load in the necessary data structures to focus on the game:

 		# Note that DICTIONARY is a set for O(1) lookups
 		from data import DICTIONARY, LETTER_VALUES, POUCH

+* Copy one of the templates to game.py to start

 * Draw 7 random letters from POUCH.